Resisting, Obstructing, or Assaulting the Police

 LEWIS & DICKSTEIN, P.L.L.C. is the premier criminal law firm to protect you against all criminal offenses, including resisting and obstructing a police officer.

 The law against resisting and obstructing a police officer is designed to try and make a police officer’s job easier and safer.
 That is reasonable; however, some police officers take advantage of the protection the law offers them.
-It is not unusual for a police officer to charge a mentally ill person for resisting even if they did not realize what they were doing.
+It is not unusual for a police officer to charge a mentally ill person for resisting, even if they did not realize what they were doing.
 Abuse of criminal charges is not fair and contrary to the law.
 Because some officers charge people with Resisting and Obstructing improperly, you must have the best legal help available.
-Our Resisting and Obstructing defense lawyers can aggressively defend against improper, exaggerated, and untruthful allegations so that you have the best chance to win.
+Our resisting and obstructing defense lawyers can aggressively defend against improper, exaggerated, and untruthful allegations so that you have the best chance of winning.

 Frequently Asked Questions